 by Tracy Poizner | 19.11.17 | 0:55

-Not many of us make it a point to discuss serious topics like shared values before we get married or move in together.
-What’s important to you?
-To pass on to the kids?
+Not many of us make it a point to discuss serious topics like shared values before we get married or move in with a single dad.
+If you don’t have kids of your own, you might be worried about coming across like an evil stepmom if you have to discipline his kids when they misbehave.
+What does good or bad behavior look like to you, and to your partner?
+What’s important to you to pass on to the kids?
 What kind of people do you want them to be?

-About your values.
-Do you think obedience is more important than compassion, for instance?
+Go back and think about your values.
+Do you value obedience more than compassion, for instance?
 What about loyalty?
-What if it’s loyalty to BM that’s causing a problem for you?
+Most of us would say that loyalty is a wonderful value, but what if your stepchild’s loyalty to BM is causing a problem for you?
 The child might be displaying a trait that you value, but expressing it in a way that makes life hard for you.
-Be understanding.
+Try to be understanding.

 Have these discussions with your spouse.
-Great suggestion from one of our group stepmoms to pick one word each month and talk about it or have the kids write about it and how they express it – respect, honor, love, encourage.
-What a great way to transmit the values that you and DH choose to the kids!
+One great suggestion from one of our Facebook group stepmoms is to pick one word each month and talk about it or have the kids write about it and how they express it – respect, honor, love, encourage.
+What a great way to transmit those values to the kids!